Tuesday, January 31, 2006

 Arthur Boyt evidently relishes the chance to partake of roadkill and I wish him good luck as he seeks greater challenges for his adventurous palate.
 I'm not so sure about some of the claims though - "additive free"?
 Well as long as you don't include gravel, tyre rubber, rock salt, traffic film and the traces left behind by any foregoing carrion then I suppose you could describe it as additive free.
 As for

-He said: "If the animal has been dead a while and has gone green the taste is a bit bland."
+He said: "If the animal has been dead a while and has gone green the taste is a bit bland."- a direct consequence, I expect, of the smell having rendered insensible both the senses of smell and of taste.

 I don't mean to mock Mr Boyt's enjoyment of eating roadkill as what he does is laudable (though eating the dog, collarless or not, is a touch too near starvation measures for my own tastes).